Intra-day update: rupee remains largely stable against US dollar

 - Currency hovers at 278-279 level in inter-bank market

-The Pakistani rupee remained largely unchanged against the US dollar, depreciating 0.01% during the opening hours of trading in the inter-bank market on Thursday.
+The Pakistani rupee remained largely stable against the US dollar, appreciating 0.01% during the opening hours of trading in the inter-bank market on Tuesday.

 This is an intra-day update